 Middle School Algebra Completion

-Rates are calculated by dividing the number of students who passed Algebra I in grade seven or eight (from the 2011-12 and 2013-14 CRDC) by 8th grade enrollment (from the 2011-12 and 2013-14 CCD School Universe Survey).
+Rates are calculated by dividing the number of students who passed Algebra I in grade seven or eight (from the CRDC) by 8th grade enrollment (from the CCD School Universe Survey).
 Philadelphia and Milwaukee (in 2011) and Cleveland, Indianapolis, and Salt Lake City (in 2013) have been removed due to missing data.

-Data for school years 2011-12 through 2013-14 is from EDFacts.
-Data for the 2014-15 school year was gathered from states’ department of education websites.
-The full list of URLs used is provided in the downloadable data files.
+This data is from EDFacts and states' department of education websites.
 For states not reporting proficiency rates aggregated across grades, a weighted average was calculated using the available grade-level data, using the number of students taking the test in each grade as the weights.
 EDFacts data combines Asian and Hawaiian/Pacific Islander into one racial subgroup.
 Scores and proficiency rates from different states may not be comparable due to differences in state assessments and proficiency rate cutoffs.
 In addition, states’ assessments and proficiency rate cutoffs may change from year to year and so may not be comparable between years.

-Data was provided in March 2016 by the National Alliance for Public Charter Schools in a file including enrollment counts from the CCD.
+Data was provided by the National Alliance for Public Charter Schools in a file including enrollment counts from the CCD.
 Charter school enrollment displays enrollment totals for charter schools within the geographic boundaries of the traditional public school district.
-Non-charter school enrollment displays enrollment totals for non-charter schools in the traditional public school district, using version 1a of the 2012-13 and 2013-14 CCD School Universe Survey for consistency.

 Revenue & Spending

-Data is from the 2007-08 to 2012-13 NCES CCD LEA Finance Survey.
+Data is from the NCES CCD LEA Finance Survey.
 Spending per student is calculated by dividing total expenditures by total enrollment as provided in the CCD School Universe Survey for each year.
-Data is in 2012 dollars, adjusted for inflation using the Bureau of Labor Statistics CPI inflation calculator.

 Average Teacher Salary

-Data is from the OCR CRDC for the 2011-12 and 2013-14 school years.
+Data is from the OCR CRDC.
 The Minneapolis Public Schools district data was missing for 2011-12 and has been replaced with data from the 2011-12 CCD LEA Finance Survey.
 Salaries are adjusted for cost of living to the national average using the comparable wage index published by the Bush School of Government & Public Service here.